 What modules could I study?

 Initially, all students follow the same programme covering topics which we believe are important for all engineers to understand.
-By the second term of Year Two, you are able to specialize in Automotive or switch to one of the other Engineering courses (such as Biomedical Systems, Civil, Electronic, Electrical and Electronic, Engineering Business Management, Mechanical, Manufacturing and Mechanical, or, Systems).
+By the second term of Year Two, you are able to specialise in Civil or switch to one of the other Engineering courses (such as Automotive, Biomedical Systems, Electronic, Electrical and Electronic, Engineering Business Management, Mechanical, Manufacturing and Mechanical, or, Systems).

 There are nine core modules in the first year which are currently:

 - Engineering Mathematics